 After completing the course the students should be able to:

-Define central concepts within the area of microeconomics and consumer behaviour.
+Be able to define central concepts within the area of microeconomics and consumer behavior

-Apply microeconomic theory to analyse elementary economic problems in the food area.
+Be able to apply microeconomic theory to analyse elementary economic problems in the food area

 Text book supplemented with relevant articles